fablabnk/RVPCWorkshop/BUILD_GUIDE.md

 <img src="./IMAGES/step13_component.jpg">

-There is just one of these, marked PWR_JACK1 on the board
+- There is just one of these, marked PWR_JACK1 on the board
+- Bend the 'pins' over and apply quite a lot of solder around each pad.
+It's important this one is strongly connected as it will be bent around a lot

 ## Step 15: Setting the Display Colour